Angelo942/gdb_plus/README.md

 from pydbg import *
 from queue import Queue

-# I let the process run in this exemple to reinforce the need for the interrupt later
+# I let the process run in this example to reinforce the need for the interrupt later
 gdbinit = """
 handle SIGALRM nopass
 continue